Streetcars of the Chattanooga Area

 A few miles east of Lookout lie the Georgia communities of Rossville and Fort Oglethorpe, as well as Chickamauga Battlefield Park, site of a major Civil War battle in 1863.
 Most street railway companies thought that having a park at the end of a line was an asset because it would attract fare-paying passengers at times when commuters and business travelers were not filling the cars.
 Chickamauga Park was especially advantageous because it already existed, was close to the city, and would not have to be company-built.

 The first streetcar line to the park was constructed by Chattanooga's Rapid Transit Company in 1900.
 Its electric cars began in Ridgedale and ran south through East Lake to Rossville, passing just east of that town's railroad depot.
-After looping through eastern Rossville, they continued south to the north edge of the park, at a place that would later become Fort Oglethorpe.
+After looping through eastern Rossville, they continued south to the park, ending at a place that would later become Fort Oglethorpe.
+(See 1914 map).

-Not to be outdone, the older Chattanooga Electric Railway worked out an arrangement with the Chattanooga, Rome & Southern Railway, which ran from Chattanooga into Georgia, passing through the community of Lytle at the park's western edge.
+Not to be outdone, the older Chattanooga Electric Railway worked out an arrangement with the Chattanooga, Rome & Southern Railroad, which ran from Chattanooga into Georgia, passing through the community of Lytle at the park's western edge.
 Essentially, the street railway worked with the railroad to provide through rates via streetcar and train that were competitive with the Rapid Transit Company rates.
 (See 1917 map).

 In 1917 a second streetcar line to Fort Oglethorpe was constructed by the Chattanooga Railway & Light Company.
 It followed a route east of LaFayette Road, primarily using a private right of way rather than a public road or street.

 Map from "Battlefields in Dixie Land ..."
 Larger map on separate page.